 9. Salary Transfers

 If you happen to live and work overseas, it’s more than likely you’ll find the need to send money home now and then.
-International money transfers are a great tool to send salary payments to where they are needed and can be performed either regularly through pre-authorized debit or on a one-off basis.
+International money transfers are a great tool to send salary payments to where they are needed and can be performed either regularly through pre-authorized debit and deposit or on a one-off basis.

 10. Moving Overseas